Facebook is quietly pressuring its independent fact-checkers to change their rulings

 A Facebook spokesperson did not explain why it downgraded the PragerU label, but acknowledged the power the company exercises over its penalty system.
 Fact-checkers are responsible for rating content, but Facebook is “responsible for how we manage our internal systems for repeat offenders.”
 Facebook issues more serious penalties, “unless we determine that one or more of those ratings does not warrant additional consequences,” spokesperson Liz Bourgeois tells Fast Company.

 The label was one of over two dozen fact-check penalties “escalated” for review by Facebook managers in recent months, often in ways that supported conservative publishers including Breitbart News and Diamond and Silk.
-According to the Facebook engineer’s data, the reasons for the interventions included that the content should been classified as opinion, or because of “PR risk,” a page’s “ad spend,” or “partner sensitivity” over perceived bias.
+According to the Facebook engineer’s data, the reasons for the interventions included that the content should have been classified as opinion, or because of “PR risk,” a page’s “ad spend,” or “partner sensitivity” over perceived bias.

 That sensitivity has become an animating cause for PragerU.
-Since its founding in 2009 with funding from fracking billionaires Dan and Farris Wilks, the nonprofit has become a right-wing megalith in the Trump era culture wars, a kind of Fox News for millennials.
-Last summer, it was one of a number of right-wing figures and provocateurs at President Trump’s Social Media Summit, where social media censorship was a main focus.
+Since its founding in 2009 by conservative talk show host Dennis Prager, with funding from fracking billionaires Dan and Farris Wilks, the nonprofit has become a right-wing megalith in the Trump era culture wars, a kind of Fox News for millennials.
+(Critics have called it a factory for climate falsehoods, xenophobia, and conspiracy theories.)
+Last summer, Prager was one of a number of right-wing figures and provocateurs at President Trump’s Social Media Summit, where social media censorship was a main focus.

 ????Here we go again.